University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 Parameters explained:
 -i: Input allele calling results file
 -o: Output directory
---t: Threshold (0.95 = loci present in ≥95% of genomes)
---r: File with repeated loci to exclude (optional)

-The main output of `chewBBACA.py` `ExtractCgMLST` is a cgMLST schema: a list of loci selected as the core genome MLST targets based on their presence across the input genome set (in our case the salmonella samples).

-Outputs:
-- cgMLST.tsv: Allele profiles for core genome loci only
-- cgMLSTschema.txt: List of core genome loci
--  mdata_stats.tsv: Statistics on missing data per genome
+ The `ExtractCgMLST` module creates a file with the list of core loci and the cgMLST allelic profiles for each threshold (95%, 99% and 100%)

+We will use the cgMLST determined at the 95% threshold for further analyses.
+The 95% allows to strike a balance between including a sufficient number of loci for high-resolution typing and accounting for potential missing data due to sequencing or assembly issues.
+The file `cgMLSTschema95.txt contains a list of the core loci identified at the 95% threshold.
+In step 4.6 you will pass this file to the --gl parameter of the AlleleCall module to perform allele calling at the cgMLST level.

 ### 4.6 AlleleCall module to perform allele calling at the cgMLST level

-In step 4.2 we ran AlleleCall using the complete Salmonella schema to identify all loci in our 9 Salmonella isolates.
+In step 4.2 we ran AlleleCall using the complete Salmonella schema to identify **all** loci in our 9 Salmonella isolates.
 After defining the core genome above, a second AlleleCall is performed using only the core genome loci, producing allele profiles that are directly comparable between isolates that are included in our specific analysis.

 Run